The Royal Palm was one of the earliest named passenger trains to serve the Midwest-Florida market.

-In any event, the train retained its heavyweight status nearly until 1950.
-Directly after the war the Southern placed orders with the Budd Company for new equipment to upgrade the Palm as well as new diesel locomotives from the Electro-Motive Division, notably 18 E7As between 1946 and 1949 (and 17 E8As between 1951 and 1953).
+The train retained this heavyweight status nearly until 1950.
+Directly after the war, the Southern placed orders with the Budd Company for new equipment for the Palm, as well as new diesel locomotives from Electro-Motive.

 Additionally, the railroad decided to inaugurate another train over the